jinglyjangles/MozDef/docs/source/cloud_deployment.rst

 -------------------

 1. Launch the one click stack and provide the requisite values.
+   1a. a VPC soley for MozDef usage
+   1b.
+3 subnets in the MozDef VPC (each in a different avilability zone, and larger than /28) 1c. an Internet Gateway tied to the MozDef VPC
 2. Wait for the stack to complete.
 You'll see several nested stacks in the Cloudformation console. *Note: This may take a while*
+3. After the CloudFormation stack is fully operational, add the ALB to Route 53 as a CName record.
-3. Navigate to the URL you set up for MozDef.
+4. Navigate to the URL you set up for MozDef.
 It should redirect you to the single sign on provider.
 If successful you'll see the MozDef UI.
-4. Try navigating to ElasticSearch https://your_base_url:9090
+5. Try navigating to ElasticSearch https://your_base_url:9090
 You should see the following:
 ::